SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_examples.rst

 where :math:`\mu_1(t)` and :math:`\mu_2(t)` are input variables, and :math:`\xi_1(t)`
 and :math:`\xi_2(t)` are state variables.
-Under assuming that these four parameters are small, the linearization leads to the following equations:
+Under assuming that these four parameters are small, the linearization leads to the following equations (derivation of the equations can be found in [1]_):

 .. math::
    :label: tank_continuous